|Credit Building Rating:||1.8 / 5|

 To start, you’ll pay an annual fee of between $75 and $99 just to maintain your account.
 While such fees will be almost impossible to avoid if you’re looking for an unsecured credit-building card, a few alternatives offer a wider range of potential annual fees, based on your creditworthiness.

-The Milestone® Gold Mastercard®, for example, charges an annual fee of between $35 and $99, and the Credit One Bank® Visa® for Rebuilding Credit charges $0 to $99.
-Though you may well end up paying $99 annually with each of those cards, you at least have a chance at a lower fee.
+The Milestone® Gold Mastercard®, for example, charges an annual fee of between $35 and $99.
+Though you may well end up paying $99 annually with this card, you at least have a chance at a lower fee.

 After your first 12 months as a cardholder, the Reflex Mastercard also charges a monthly maintenance fee ranging from $0 to up to $120 annually, billed at $0-$10 per month.
 This is on top of your regular annual fee, meaning you could be paying as much as $219 annually after your first year, just to have a Reflex Mastercard account.
 Such monthly fees are uncommon even among credit-building cards.